marklang1993/PRC_CardBook/README.md

-Prichan Mobile Phone Card Book (PRC_CardBook)
+Prichan Mobile Phone Card Book
 =======

 ## Current Version
-v1.2.1
+* v1.2.1.x

+Note: x is used as internal version number.
+The internal version tends to update frequently.

 ## Overview
 This project is aimed to help the players of "Kirato Prichan" to manage their possessed items.
-You can visit the official game site via [link][prichan_web].
+You can visit the official game website via [link][prichan_web].

 [prichan_web]: https://prichan.jp/

 ## Requirement
 * Android 5.0 (Minimum)
-* Internet Connection (For the initial data downloading)
+* Internet Connection (ONLY for downloading the initial data from the game website)

 ## Installation
 1. Clone the entire repository;
-2. Import the project by Android Studio;
+2. Load the project in Android Studio;
-3. Build and Deploy.
+3. Build the project;
+4. Deploy the apk file on your Android device.

 ## Localization
 * English (Default)
 * Japanese
-* Chinese (Plan to support)
+* Chinese

 ## External Libraries
 * ZXing 3.2.0